yacy/yacy_grid_mcp/README.md

     apache-ftpserver-1.1.0/res/conf/users.properties

-- set the write permission for anonymous (we will introduce user accounts later, for now we use anonymous)
+- set the write permission for anonymous.. if you don't want to set an user account

     ftpserver.user.anonymous.writepermission=true

+- to create a user account, clone all entries for the user anonymous, rename the account name and set a password using a md5 encoding.
+The following command will encode the password 'password4account':

+    > echo -n password4account | md5sum

 - set a home path for the user, i.e.